 Cheese is naturally thick so it doesn't necessarily need a thickener.
 The hard part is getting it SMOOTH and CREAMY!
 All I do for this white cheese sauce recipe is melt my cheese in MILK.
 Although there is not much room for error, there are a few things that you have to keep in mind.

-- It is white. (looks better on my Pulled Pork Nachos)
+- It is white and what we're looking for. (looks better on my Pulled Pork Nachos)

 Try topping these Mini Baked Potatoes with this cheese sauce!

 Most creamy cheeses will work but some will taste better than others.